kanaria69/Mainecoco/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## What do you call a fish wearing a bowtie?
+Sofishticated.